Recently Diagnosed? Start here.

 Parkinson disease is a neurodegenerative disorder and chronic movement disorder.
 Parkinson’s occurs when brain cells that make dopamine, a chemical that coordinates movement, stop working or die.
 It is variable in its progression, and treatable but not curable.
 It is not contagious and it is rarely inherited.

 Parkinson disease does not shorten your life expectancy, although there is currently no cure.
 It is chronic and progressive, but is a treatable neurologic disease.
-The goal is treatment is to alleviate your symptoms, prevent injury and improve your quality of life.
+The goal of treatment is to alleviate your symptoms, prevent injury and improve your quality of life.

 There are 4 “cardinal” symptoms: tremor, bradykinesia, rigidity and postural instability.